poulomi-g/KNN-Image-Classifier/README.md

 |----------|-------|
 | Runtime  | 11.6s |

-* On Tesla T4 GPU
+As observed on On Tesla T4 GPU